2nd November 2017 - 9th November 2017

 Harry was born on his due date, November 2nd 2017 at Queen Elizabeth the Queen Mother (QEQM) hospital in Margate Kent (EKHUFT) following a text book pregnancy, he was normal in every way.
 Everyone expected a normal birth and Sarah was classified as low risk.
 Harry died 7 days later, following a botched labour, delivery AND resuscitation.

-during his mother Sarah's labour, Harry's birth, and how we as a family had to battle for over 2 years to find the truth, justice, peace and some level of closure; whilst trying to hold those responsible to account to ensure lessons are learnt for all future families.
+This website is dedicated to our Harry and describes what happened during his mother Sarah's labour, Harry's birth, and how we as a family had to battle for over 2 years to find the truth, justice, peace and some level of closure; whilst trying to hold those responsible to account to ensure lessons are learnt for all future families.

 The Trust refused to call the coroner for nearly 6 months despite telling us his death was avoidable.
 In the end, we did it ourselves.
 Over 2 years later, on January 24th 2020 the Coroner gave his conclusion to Harry's 3 week Article 2 inquest.
 There were 7 gross failings that he ruled, amounted to neglect.
 Full details of his findings are on our Inquest page.